twoBirds/twobirds/README.md

 })();
 ```
-* "tb.require" is a dotted property
-* also it is a function

 The function will execute, starting the requirement loading.
 Further execution is halted until all required files have loaded.
 The "init" event will fire then.